ChlorisF/boyinfeng.com/content/research/PSYC 0162/index.md

 publication: 'Coursework'
 publication_short: ''

-abstract: The paper looks at whether and how political ideology could be influenced by two closely-related stimuli-sensitive states: *affect* and *motivation*.
+abstract: The paper looks at whether and how political ideology could be influenced by two closely-related stimuli-sensitive states: affect and motivation.

 # Summary.
 An optional shortened abstract.
 summary: The study investigates the relationship between British participants' political ideology and facial emotion recognition ability.